 Associate Professor of Sociology and Anthropology

-Rebecca L. Upton currently holds the Edward Myers Dolan chair in Sociology and Anthropology at DePauw University.
-She researches and writes on infertility and HIV/AIDS in northern Botswana, on the construction of work and family among contemporary American families and the intersections of qualitative and quantitative methodologies in her work in Africa and the U.S.
+Rebecca L. Upton researches and writes on infertility and HIV/AIDS in northern Botswana, on the construction of work and family among contemporary American families and on the intersections of qualitative and quantitative methodologies in her work in Africa and the U.S.

 She teaches courses at DePauw that are regularly cross-listed in Women’s Studies, including Gender & Anthropology and Culture, Medicine & Health: an Introduction to Medical Anthropology.
 While a Fulbright Scholar and Visiting Faculty member in 2009 - 2010 she carried this emphasis on gender and health to courses at the University of Botswana and the Centre for the Study of HIV and AIDS in Gaborone.
 In between teaching and research she is currently pursuing an MPH degree at Emory University and at work on a book for Oxford University Press on gender and the failure of public health in Botswana.